LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/bot-groups.md

 No, this isn't required.
 Bots that aren't assigned to a bot group are listed below the bot groups.

 <img class="fancyimage" style="width:1000px" src="img/ConvoBuilder/botGroups_unassigned.png">

+#### Can I test bot groups using Preview?

+No, [Preview](conversation-builder-testing-deployment-previewing.html) can't be used; you must test bot groups using deployed bots.
+For some practice at this, complete the [Bot Groups & Other Techniques](tutorials-guides-bot-groups-other-techniques-overview.html) tutorial series.